Taylor Logistics — Header

 Direct emissions

-• −40%Scope 1 + 2 reduction on the 2023 new fleet (Taylor Distributing)
+• −40%Scope 1 + 2 cut on the 2023 new fleet (Taylor Distributing)

-• SamsaraTelematics-driven idling, route-efficiency, and fuel reporting
+• SamsaraTelematics for idling, route efficiency, and fuel reporting

 Scope 2